 Organizing

 First I had to organize everything.
 The art pieces accumulated quickly over just a few years and I had stored it all in three bins.
-Over the years, I had managed to write information on the backs of most the art pieces, such as the date (or approximate date) and what my son said about the piece or titled it.
-I did this because when my son was just 2 or so, a colleague told me that she wrote on the backs of art pieces from her kids and how glad she did that now that she was a grandmother.
+Over the years, I had managed to write information on the backs of most art pieces, such as the date and what my son said about the piece or titled it.
+I did this because a colleague advised me to document those things.
 That was great advice!

 Stack of sorted art pieces.